 - Always try to pay using a credit card for large purchases including tours and hotels.
 If there are any problems, you’re covered by your credit card providers insurance and can quickly claim the money back.
 Be wary of places which don’t accept credit card or push you to pay with cash.

-- Take advantage of a credit/debit card that has no exchange rate fees.
+- This is one of our Thailand travel tips that applies to anywhere you visit!
+Take advantage of a credit/debit card that has no exchange rate fees.
 We recommend Revolut or the ever popular Monzo.
 What’s better, you can use it time and time again for future holidays.

 - In Bangkok and some beach resorts in the south, take note of the following scams.
 Most people avoid them completely without knowing but it’s worth keeping in mind just in case: